torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 Don't feel like you need more people by the way.
 A classic quote by Fred Brooks goes: "Adding manpower to a late software project makes it later."
 I've won prizes working just by myself and I've lost them with 4 person teams.
-Quite frankly it's hard to get 4 people assembled who are all on the same page, good programmers/workers and who can work together effectively.
+It's hard to get 4 people assembled who are all on the same page, good programmers/workers and who can work together effectively.

 ## What You Should Not Do